-4.8.1.
-A non-conforming use may be continued indefinitely provided it remains unchanged.

-4.8.2.
-The structure containing a nonconforming use may undergo normal repair and maintenance without a zoning permit provided that the nonconforming use is not changed, enlarged, expanded, moved or altered.

-4.8.3.
-The Administrative Officer may approve the replacement, restoration, or reconstruction of a structure containing a nonconforming use to its prior condition after damage or destruction by fire, flood, explosion, collapse, or other similar casualty provided that:

-- a) the reconstruction does not change, enlarge, expand, move or alter the nonconforming use; and - b) a zoning permit is issued within 12 months of the date the damage or destruction occurred; and - c) all other requirements of the zoning district in which the structure containing the use is located are met.
+- 4.8.1.
+A non-conforming use located within the Flood Hazard Overlay District shall be regulated entirely by Section 6.8.15, not by Section 4.8. - 4.8.2.
+A non-conforming use may be continued indefinitely provided it remains unchanged. - 4.8.
+The structure containing a nonconforming use may undergo normal repair and maintenance without a zoning permit provided that the nonconforming use is not changed, enlarged, expanded, moved or altered. - 4.8.
+The Administrative Officer may approve the replacement, restoration, or reconstruction of a structure containing a nonconforming use to its prior condition after damage or destruction by fire, flood, explosion, collapse, or other similar casualty provided that: - a) the reconstruction does not change, enlarge, expand, move or alter the nonconforming use; and - b) a zoning permit is issued within 12 months of the date the damage or destruction occurred; and - c) all other requirements of the zoning district in which the structure containing the use is located are met.

-4.8.4 A nonconforming non-residential use that ceases for 12 or more months shall be deemed discontinued by the Administrative Officer, regardless of the intent to resume the prior use, and shall not be permitted to resume.
-A residential use may be resumed within a legal, vacant structure at any time.
+4.8 A nonconforming non-residential use that ceases for 12 or more months shall be deemed discontinued by the Administrative Officer, regardless of the intent to resume the prior use, and shall not be permitted to resume.
+A residential use may be resumed within a legal, vacant structure at any time